 While it can be tempting to reduce the amount of sugar used to make water kefir, it can be detrimental to the health of the water kefir grains.
 We recommend using ¼ cup sugar per quart of water when making water kefir.
 Only 3-4 tablespoons water kefir grains are required to culture 1-2 quarts of sugar water.
 As the grains grow and multiply, remove excess grains.

-Choose a Warm Spot for Culturing
+Choose a Warm Culturing Spot

 Within reason, water kefir grains like to be warm, but out of direct sunlight.
-Ambient temperatures of 68°-78°F will yield the best results, though water kefir grains culture well even up to 85°F.
+Ambient temperatures of 68°-78°F will yield the best results, though water kefir grains culture well even up to 85°F. If your home is a bit chilly, you may consider these ideas for culturing in winter months.

 Keep the Water Kefir Grains Out of the Refrigerator